britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 connection ID).
 In other words, in contrast to TCP, QUIC's wire image (see
 {{?WIRE-IMAGE=I-D.trammell-wire-image}}) exposes much less information about transport protocol state than TCP's wire image.
-Specifically, the fact that sequence and acknowledgement numbers and timestamps are cannot be seen by on-path observes in QUIC as they can be in the TCP means that passive TCP loss and latency measurement techniques that rely on this information (e.g.
+Specifically, the fact that sequence and acknowledgement numbers and timestamps cannot be seen by on-path observes in QUIC as they can be in the TCP means that passive TCP loss and latency measurement techniques that rely on this information (e.g.
 {{CACM-TCP}}, {{TMA-QOF}}) cannot be easily ported to work with QUIC.